sgunonu/DataSafe/LabGuide100000.md

 <!--Image 1.1-->
 ![](./images/SQLexecute.png "")<br/>
 <!--<img src= "./images/SQLexecute.png" align="left" height="48"width="48">-->
+**NOTE** If you don't have any data, populate your database with some new users and data to effectively use this lab.
+Use the script [here](https://objectstorage.us-phoenix-1.oraclecloud.com/n/orasenatdecaretlhealth01/b/Workshop/o/UsersScript.sql) to add new users.
+Login as **HCM1** user, use the script [here](https://objectstorage.us-phoenix-1.oraclecloud.com/n/orasenatdecaretlhealth01/b/Workshop/o/TableScript.sql) to add new tables.

 ### Step 2:
 - You can register an Autonomous Database from its Console in Oracle Cloud Infrastructure Console.
 From this Console, you can also access the Oracle Data Safe Console.